The #1 High School and University Resource for B.C. Students

 Katherine McParland was a passionate and well-respected advocate for youth experiencing homelessness; she was also a member of BC Housing’s Board of Commissioners when she passed away unexpectedly in 2020.
 As a former youth in care, Katherine knew how few supports exist for youth at risk of homelessness, and spent her career fighting tirelessly to create youth-specific housing with individual supports.

-This award recognizes Katherine’s many significant contributions, and assists young adults (18-25) who have experienced housing instability and who are pursuing an education in social work or community services.
+This award recognizes Katherine’s many significant contributions and assists young adults (18-25) who have experienced housing instability and who are pursuing an education in social work or community services.
 Award Winners receive $1,000 bursary.

 Eligibility: